XanD0K/unit-converter/README.md

 ### API
-When accessing the program through API, first users will need to declare a class object, which will allow to call `Converter` class' methods:
+When accessing the program through API, first users will need to declare a class object, which allows to call `Converter` class' methods:
 ```
 from unit_converter.api import Converter
 converter = Converter()
 ```
 The `convert`, `manage-group`, `manage-type`, `aliases` and `change-base` methods have a `print_message` attribute which is set to `False` by default.
-It means that those actions won't print any message when called.
-To get the output message, users have 2 options:
+It means that those actions won't display any message when called.
+If users want to get the output message, they have 2 options:
-1. Call the method with `print_message` set to `True`, which will output the message where it was called.
+1. Call the method with `print_message` attribute set to `True`, which will directly output the message where it was called.
-2. Assign the method to a variable, with `print_message` attribue set to `False`.
-It allows users to choose where to print the output message.
+2. Call the method with `print_message` attribute set to `False` and assign that to a variable, allowing users to choose where to display that message.

 Also, if users don't want the output message, just let `print_message` set to `False` and don't assign it to any variable.
-THe method will be triggered, but no message will be displayed.
-Wherease, if users set `print_message` set to `True` and also assign it to a variable, it will print the message where it was called, and users will also have that same message stored in a variable, with the possibility to call it wherever they want.
+The method will be triggered, but no message will be displayed.
+Whereas, if users set `print_message` set to `True` and also assign it to a variable, it will print the message where it was called, and users will also have that same message stored in a variable, with the possibility to call it wherever they want.
 The `groups`, `types` and `history` methods don't have that `print_message` attribute.
 Those commands always need the result to be assigned to a variable so that the output message can be displayed.

 - **Groups** (`groups`, `g`)